 Become a Patron of Ask Leo! and go ad-free!

 File syncing or file sharing services are great for the immediate backup of your files to other locations.
-If your computer crashes while you’re working on something, your laptop is lost while you’re traveling, or some other situation causes you the loss of your machine or your work, the most recent versions of the files are just automatically available in a secure place.
+If your computer crashes while you’re working on something, if you lose your laptop while traveling, or if some other situation causes you to lose your work, the most recent versions of the files are automatically available in additional locations: the cloud and any other connected computers.

 But it’s something to augment, not replace, traditional backups.

-Nonetheless, you still want to be backing up with image backups.
-When a file gets accidentally deleted and it ends up being deleted from all of the different machines that it might have been stored on, then you can turn to your image backups to retrieve a prior version of that file.
+That’s great, but you must still back up with image backups.
+When you accidentally delete a file from your syncing service and it ends up being deleted from all the different machines it was on, then you can turn to your image backups to retrieve a prior version of that file.

-For example on Dropbox if you delete a file, the old file is still available.
-If you change a file accidentally in a way that you didn’t want it to be changed, the previous version is still available.
+For example, if you delete a file on Dropbox, the old file is still available.
+If you change a file accidentally in a way that you didn’t want it to be changed, you can go online to recover the prior version.

-Now they don’t keep them forever, and not all services provide this level of safety net, but it’s worth noting that there are definitely some approaches available.
+Files aren’t kept forever, and not all services provide this level of safety, but it’s worth noting that there are some approaches available.

 Do this